Skip to Content

 So…which Cricut should I buy?

-Alright, this is a sponsored post, so I’ve told you all about the different features of the machines.
+Alright, so I’ve told you all about the different features of the machines.
 Now let me give you my hand-to-the-sky, God’s-honest truth about which Cricut machine I think you should buy:

 Which Cricut should I buy?
 Pin my guide!